willybrauner/low-router/README.md

 # LowRouter

-LowRouter is a lightweight (~=1.5Kb) low-level router implementation designed for use in nodejs, javascript or typescript applications.
+`LowRouter` is a lightweight (~=1.5Kb) and zero dependency, low-level router implementation designed for use in nodejs, javascript or typescript applications.

 ## Table of Contents